-Why paperless is preferable
+Why is Paperless Better?

-Storing and managing forms and documents in the cloud or an on-premise document management system means less money spent on paper and storage costs, as well as greater employee ROI from time saved.
+Storing and managing forms and documents in the cloud or an on-premise document management system means less money spent on paper and storage costs.
+Plus, there's greater employee ROI from time saved.

-Take a current business process and run it through the following three steps to see if it could benefit from going totally or partially paperless with the help of a digital document management solution:
+You'll be able to see if a process will benefit from going totally or partially paperless with a digital document management solution.

-1. Evaluate your current process
+1. Evaluate your current process.

-If there are bottlenecks, identify the problem area and hone in on what exactly needs to be optimized.
+If there are bottlenecks, identify the problem area.
+Then hone in on what exactly needs to be optimized.

-2. Identify spots where you can simplify or streamline
+2. Identify spots where you can simplify or streamline the process.

-3. Consider starting with electronic
+3. Consider starting with electronic documents.

 You may get to the end of a process and realize that, having digitized most of it, it’d be best to start electronic in the first place.